mitmath/1806/README.md

 ## Instructions

 1. Go to [juliabox.org](https://juliabox.org).
-2. Click on the Sync tab.
+2. Click on the Sync tab (on top).
 (If by chance it fails to load, try hitting refresh in the browser.)
-3. Paste `https://github.com/alanedelman/18.06_Spring_2015.git` under "Git Clone URL". <br> Then click on the "+" button.
+3. Paste `https://github.com/alanedelman/18.06_Spring_2015.git` under "Git Clone URL". <br> Then click on the "+" button under Action.
-4. Go the IJulia tab, refresh (upper right icon), and click on `18.06_Spring_2015`
+4. Click on the IJulia tab (on top), refresh (upper right icon), and click on `18.06_Spring_`
+5. The first cell is a bit ugly, but if you hit Shift+Enter it will ask for your @mit login name.
+This is how we know who you are.
-5. Enter your answers with Shift+Enter
+6. Enter your answers with Shift+Enter.
+Have fun with Julia!

 ### Some Notes: